ALL IDEAS

 Create an INDEX.md for an Obsidian vault with: - A table of all topics with status and first-mentioned date - A timeline of daily notes with a one-line summary of each - [[Wikilinks]] to everything This is the entry point1.
 Someone opening this vault for the first time should understand the full landscape in 60 seconds2.
 Topics: [list topics] Daily notes: [list dates with summaries]

-Why this matters
+Why this works

 What's next